rwright97/rwright97.github.io/Sigma_Detection_Rules.md

 ![alttext](Pictures/sigma_nmap_scan.png)

-I noticed an open ssh port on the victim host, so i decided to compile a username and password wordlist and perform a brute force on the ssh login using hydra.
+I noticed an open ssh port on the victim host, so I decided to compile a username and password wordlist and perform a brute force on the ssh login using hydra.

 ![alttext](Pictures/sigma_hydra.png)